Xero Accounts Payable: How to Pay Bills and Manage Suppliers

 - Receive a supplier invoice – by email, post, or from a supplier portal

-- Enter the bill in Xero – manually or automatically via Hubdoc
+- Enter the bill – manually or automatically via Hubdoc

 - Approve the bill – move it from Draft to Awaiting Payment